 A rise in glucose levels in extra-cellular fluid (ECF) is the stimulus for insulin release.

-Glucose is transported into the Beta cell by facilitated diffusion through GLUT2 channels.
-Therefore a rise in glucose concentration in ECF = a rise in glucose concentration in Beta cells.
-This leads to membrane depolarisation of ATP sensitive K+ channels, opening Ca2+ channels.
-This triggers an influx of calcium.
+Glucose is transported into the beta cell by facilitated diffusion through GLUT2 channels.
+Therefore, a rise in glucose concentration in the ECF causes a rise in glucose concentration in beta cells.
+This leads to membrane depolarisation of ATP-sensitive K+ channels, opening Ca2+ channels, triggering an influx of calcium.

-An increase in Intracellular Fluid Ca2+ triggers insulin release by a two stage process:
+An increase in intracellular Ca2+ triggers insulin release by a two stage process:

 - Margination – the process by which insulin storage vesicles move to the cell surface

-- Exocytosis: This is fusion of the vesicle membrane with the plasma membrane, with release of the vesicle’s entire contents
+- Exocytosis – fusion of the vesicle membrane with the plasma membrane, with release of the vesicle’s entire contents

 Secretion of insulin follows a biphasic pattern – i.e. occurs in two phases:

-- Short term blood glucose control: clearing absorbed nutrients from the blood following a meal.
+- Pulsatile release (rapid onset) – short-term blood glucose control: clearing absorbed nutrients from the blood following a meal.

-- Long term insulin release for glucose uptake e.g. for cell growth, cell division, stimulating protein synthesis and DNA replication.
+- Protracted release (longer) – long-term insulin release for glucose uptake e.g. for cell growth, cell division, stimulating protein synthesis and DNA replication.

 Mechanism of Action